JonyFang/FFSafeKit/README.md

 ## How to use FFSafeKit ?

-Just import the library where you want to use it.
+Just import the library where you want to use it, then it will work automatically.
+No longer have to add any other code.

 ```objc
 #import "FFSafeKit.h"